 This course provides opportunities for students to begin to develop and apply skills in listening, speaking, reading, and writing in Hebrew.
 Students will communicate and interact in structured activities, with a focus on matters of personal interest and familiar topics, and will read and write simple texts in Hebrew.
 Throughout the course, students will acquire an understanding and appreciation of diverse communities in regions of the world where Hebrew is spoken.
 They will also develop skills necessary for lifelong language learning.

-The grade 9/10 course is open to any student that wants to study the Hebrew Language.
+This course is open to any student that wants to study the Hebrew Language.
 Students will receive a Grade 10 International Languages credit.
-The grade 11 course is open to any student who has take LYIBD.

 REGISTER TODAY HERE